 If you store your water in milk jugs then sooner or later your water will develop a strange and bad smell.
 This is both due to the residue left from the milk and due to the type of plastic used for the milk jugs.
 No matter how well you clean your milk jugs you will still end up with smelly water after a while.
 This smell is coming from bacteria feeding and multiplying in the milk jug, and this is the last thing you would want.

 If you store a lot of water in milk jugs then you probably noticed some kind of weird smell, and you have probably not thought that the water is actually the cause of this smell as all of your milk jugs have their caps on.
 The truth is that the plastic used for milk jugs is permeable, and this means that they will allow air to flow right through small holes, although these holes are not large enough for the milk or water to leak but they do allow air to flow through the bottle itself.
+In case you were wondering if eating snow does dehydrate you then check out my recent article Does eating snow dehydrate you? ( How and Why? ).

 Reusing milk jugs for water will contaminate the water with milk residue